redis/redis-doc/topics/cluster-tutorial.md

 operations, adding and removing nodes, or changing the percentage of hash slots hold by nodes, does not require any downtime.

+Redis Cluster supports multiple key operations as long as all the keys involved into a single command execution (or whole transaction, or Lua script execution) all belong to the same hash slot.
+The user can force multiple keys to be part of the same hash slot by using a concept called *hash tags*.

+Hash tags are documented in the Redis Cluster specification, but the gist is that if there is a substring between {} brackets in a key, only what is inside the string is hashed, so fo example `this{foo}key` and `another{foo}key` are guaranteed to be in the same hash slot, and can be used together in a command with multiple keys as arguments.

 Redis Cluster master-slave model
 ---

-In order to remain available when a subset of nodes are failing or are not able to communicate with the majority of nodes, Redis Cluster uses a master-slave model where every node has from 1 (the master itself) to N replicas (N-1 additional slaves).
+In order to remain available when a subset of master nodes are failing or are not able to communicate with the majority of nodes, Redis Cluster uses a master-slave model where every hash slot has from 1 (the master itself) to N replicas (N-1 additional slaves nodes).

 In our example cluster with nodes A, B, C, if node B fails the cluster is not able to continue, since we no longer have a way to serve hash slots in the